poweredgenl/smarthome/README.md

 - Secured tunnels toward my DFZ router - AS200132 - 195.95.177.0/24
 - 4x ESP32 dev boards for room tracking.
 See [videotracking](#videotracking).
 - 2x NodeMCU v2 with SDS011 particle sensor (sensor.community)

+Other Stuff
 - 18x Hyundai Solar - 430wp - Enphase IQ8M - Envoy Metered - 3 phase connected
+- Alfen Single Pro Line S - 32A - Loadbalancing - no backoffice
+- EVCC balancer due to no proper DSMR protocol at the smartmeter of the house

 #### Server & network equipement <a name="servers"/>